-While majorly end of lease makes good clauses unclear, some are direct to the point and others optimistically infused with inclusions and exceptions.
+While majorly end of the lease makes good clauses unclear, some are direct to the point and others are optimistically infused with inclusions and exceptions.

 Enlist the modifications

-The foremost common things that you need to ensure you have inculcated in your list consisting of:
+The foremost common things that you need to ensure you have inculcated in your list consist of: